The recipe as presented is fairly basic. Feel free to dress it up a bit with herbs or spices of your choice.

 *It helps when baking with eggs to start with eggs at room temperature.
 If you don't plan ahead (that would be me, usually) you can put the egg in a bowl of warm water for a few minutes to gently take off the chill of the fridge.

-2 Bake in the oven for 15-20 minutes, until all puffy and just lightly browned.
+4 Bake: Bake at 400°F in the oven for 15-20 minutes, until all puffy and nicely browned.
 Remove from oven and let cool on a rack for a few minutes.

 Eat while warm or save to reheat later.